Community Learning Programme

 Continuing Professional Development (CPD)

-As part of the Community Access Scheme, we offer a range of continuing professional development opportunities to support group leaders to bring groups independently to Kew.
+As part of the Community Access Scheme (CAS), we offer a range of continuing professional development opportunities to help group leaders develop the skills, confidence, and resources needed to bring groups to Kew.

-Community Connectors are individuals who live or work in the local community and are interested in helping us develop new learning opportunities and resources.
+Community Connectors are individuals who work in or with community groups and are interested in helping us develop our learning opportunities and resources.
 They represent various sectors of the community and assist our team as volunteer advisors.